Education Loan Takeover: Process, Benefits & Eligibility

 Follow these practical steps to move your education loan smoothly from one lender to another.

-1. Research & Compare Offers
+1. Research and Compare Offers

 Begin by scanning multiple banks and NBFCs for lower interest rates, flexible repayment options, and minimal processing charges.
 Create a side-by-side comparison of effective interest rates (including hidden fees) to understand your true savings.